Table of Contents

 The Cambridge International Examinations are a globally recognized and respected board whose qualifications are accepted by 1900+ institutions across 81 countries.
 They boast 5,30,000 subject entries per year from over 130 countries.
 But how many of these people get a grade of A or higher?
 Check the statistics for yourself.

 Although the numbers may seem jarring at first, it is only meant to bring into light how the right amount of dedication and focus can make you a part of the minority that achieves an A or above in their subjects.
-The AS and A-Levels can be tough, for not only people switching from other boards but also for the students who have done the Cambridge IGCSEs.
+The Cambridge AS and the Cambridge A-Levels can be tough, for not only people switching from other boards but also for the students who have done the Cambridge IGCSEs.

 So, through trial and error in our personal experiences, our team at Tychr has put together all the lessons we learned the difficult way- so you don’t have to.